MrAsterisco/hisensetv/README.rst

 Python API for Hisense Televisions
 ##################################

-A fork built to support the `Homebridge-Hisense-TV`_.
+A MQTT service to interact with HiSense TVs.

+This fork provides support for the `Homebridge-Hisense-TV`_ and it is not available as separate distribution.

+Dependencies
+*********
+- Python 3.6 or later.
+- paho-mqtt 1.5.0 or higher.
+- netifaces 0.11.0 or higher.

 CLI Usage
 *********